rust-lang/prev.rust-lang.org/documentation.md

 # Getting Started  <a name="getting_started"></a>

-If you haven't seen Rust at all yet, the first thing you should read is the introduction to [The Rust Programming Language][rust].
+If you haven't seen Rust at all yet, the first thing you should read is the introduction to [The Rust Programming Language][rustbook].
 It'll give you a good idea of what Rust is like.

 The book provides a lengthy explanation of Rust, its syntax, and its